Adult Detention Facility

 Current statistics from the United States Department of Justice estimates that up to 80 percent of inmates are involved with drugs or alcohol prior to their incarceration.
 In an effort to address this on going problem, The Will County Adult Detention Facility offers drug counseling, substance abuse classes, and recovery lessons.

-The Will County Adult Detention Facility has both a full time chaplain and a part time chaplain to meet the varied spiritual needs of its inmates.
+The Will County Adult Detention Facility has two part time chaplain to meet the varied spiritual needs of its inmates.
 These staff members are supplemented with volunteer clergy members from all denominations within the community.
 Inmates are provided with opportunities to attend weekly worship services and bible studies, and may also meet with the chaplains on an individual basis.

 The Will County Adult Detention Facility's policy is to allow inmates every opportunity to maintain relations with family and friends while they are incarcerated.
 A liberal visitation schedule has been instituted to facilitate this.
 Most inmates are allowed two thirty minute visits each week.
 For more information, please visit the Video Visitation page.